solliancenet/ica-wbs/Starter-artifacts/Resources/data-migration-starter/README.md

 # Data migration PoC

-These starter artifacts provided by Contoso might help you accelerate your PoC efforts for LAMP lift and shift.
+These starter artifacts provided by Contoso might help you accelerate your PoC efforts for data migration.

 ## What the starter contains

 - ASP.NET Core web application source code
-- Oracle scripts
 - SQL script
-- Instructions for installing SQL Server 2008, SQL Server 2017, and Oracle XE
+- Instructions for installing SQL Server 2008, and SQL Server 2017

 ## Starter setup